Switch: Knife switch

 Knife switches consist of a flat metal blade, hinged at one end, with an insulating handle for operation, and a fixed contact.
 When the switch is closed, current flows through the hinged pivot and blade and through the fixed contact.
 Such switches are usually not enclosed.
 The knife and contacts are typically formed of copper, steel, or brass, depending on the application.
 Fixed contacts may be backed up with a spring.
 Several parallel blades can be operated at the same time by one handle.
 The parts may be mounted on an insulating base with terminals for wiring, or may be directly bolted to an insulated switch board in a large assembly.
 Since the electrical contacts are exposed, the switch is used only where people cannot accidentally come in contact with the switch or where the voltage is so low as to not present a hazard.

 Knife switches are made in many sizes from miniature switches to large devices used to carry thousands of amperes.
 In electrical transmission and distribution, gang-operated switches are used in circuits up to the highest voltages.

 The disadvantages of the knife switch are the slow opening speed and the proximity of the operator to exposed live parts.
 Metal-enclosed safety disconnect switches are used for isolation of circuits in industrial power distribution.
 Sometimes spring-loaded auxiliary blades are fitted which momentarily carry the full current during opening, then quickly part to rapidly extinguish the arc.

-Footswitch

-A footswitch is a rugged switch which is operated by foot pressure.
-An example of use is in the control of a machine tool, allowing the operator to have both hands free to manipulate the workpiece.
-The foot controls of an electric guitarist's effects pedals and amp are also footswitches.